Siluete: 1961–1971

 The releases brought them new attention of the media, which started promoting rivalry between Silute and Elipse, comparing it to the one between The Rolling Stones and The Beatles, Elipse usually being proclaimed more competent musicians and Siluete better showmen.
 In 1967 both bands performed as the opening acts on The Searchers concerts in Belgrade and Zrenjanin.
 During the year Siluete won the first place on the second edition of Gitarijada festival.
 They appeared in TV show Koncert za ludi mladi svet (A Concert for Young Crazy World) with the songs "I'm a Man" and "Massachusetts", the videos for which were shot in the Wild West town settings in the Avala Film Studios.
 In 1967 Srđan Karanović, at the time a film direction student, made a television movie about the band, entitled Učio sam dve godine kontrabas (I Learned to Play Bass for Two Years), and the band also appeared in the TV series Krug dvojkom (A Round by Streetcar No. 2) as cavemen creating music by using bones.
 In 1967 they were voted the best Yugoslav band by the readers of the youth magazine Mladost (Youth).
 The band appeared on front covers of various magazines and Miščević's long blond hair caused numerous scandals.
 There were several attempts by citizens of Belgrade to cut his hair, so he got the media's attention by trying to insure his hair.
-He provoked the conservative public by posing for photographers under a hooded dryer and stating that the band modeled their image after Mona Lisa, by wearing excessive jewellery and stating that his only mistake was not being born in the age of Romulus and Remus.
+He provoked the conservative public by posing for photographers under a hooded dryer, by wearing excessive jewelry and stating that his only mistake was not being born in the age of Romulus and Remus.
 Prior to a concert in Zagreb Miščević announced that he would kill twenty chickens on stage, and on a concert in Niš he provoked audience to trow rotten fruit on stage.
 On some of the concerts Miščević organized dancing competitions for girls from the audience, with the first prize being a week of dating him, the second prize three days of dating him and the third prize a date with him.
 He started receiving hundreds of fan letters, becoming the first Yugoslav superstar since singer Đorđe Marjanović, and young people across Yugoslavia sprayed the band's name on walls.
-However, a part of the press criticized the band for dedicating most of their attenttion to their appearance and not making any efforts to improve their musical skills and sound.
+However, a part of the press criticized the band for dedicating most of their attention to their appearance and not making any efforts to improve their musical skills and sound.